 UUA Staff

-The Treasurer and the Treasurer’s staff implement the Policies and Guidelines.
-This includes maintaining the books and records of the Fund, monitoring account balances and rebalancing as necessary, arranging Investment Committee meetings and preparing minutes, maintaining the website with current performance information and meeting minutes, meeting with Investment Managers, monitoring monthly reports from Investment Managers and consultants, preparing and distributing quarterly performance reports, answering inquiries from investors and interested congregations, conducting shareholder activism on behalf of the Fund, and other tasks as appropriate from time-to-time.
+The Vice President of Finance & Investments, and staff, implement the Policies and Guidelines.
+This includes maintaining the books and records of the Fund, monitoring account balances and rebalancing as necessary, arranging Investment Committee meetings and preparing minutes, maintaining the website with current performance information and meeting minutes, meeting with Investment Managers, monitoring monthly reports from Investment Managers and consultants, preparing and distributing monthly performance reports, answering inquiries from investors and interested congregations, conducting shareholder activism on behalf of the Fund, and other tasks as appropriate from time-to-time.

 Susan is responsible for the UUCEF’s relations with congregations.
 As such, she is the initial contact for inquiries from congregations interested in obtaining information about the Fund.
 Susan joined the UUA in September of 2012 and prior to that worked for Calvert Investments, a leader in sustainable and responsible investing.